fabaff/ch.bfh.bti7081.s2013.white/ch.bfh.bti7081.s2013.white/doc/cs01/task03/task03.md

 (presentation: Patrick)

 - Interview with a doctor (inner medicine) from the "Inselspital".
-- Short demo of the "Krankenhausinformationssystem" (CGM Phoenix) from the "Inselspital".
+- Short demo of the "Krankenhausinformationssystem" (KIS) (CGM Phoenix) from the "Inselspital".
+- A KIS is a highly complex system with a huge amount of functionality related to a hospital.

 #### Some general questions:
+Which is the most important part of the KIS from the doctors perspective?
+- Patient treatment (diagnosis, medication management, process (Verlauf)).

 What is the most important information about a patient from the doctors perspective?
-- personal data (name, age, gender, ...)
+- Personal data (name, age, gender, ...)
-- diagnosis
+- Diagnosis
-- drugs
+- Drugs
-- treatment process (Behandlungsverlauf)
+- Treatment process

 How are the appointments of a doctor fixed?
+- The appointments are fixed outside the KIS.
+- Every doctor manges his own peripheral appointment plan.
+- The appointment time often changes in short term.

-Communication between doctors and nurses?
+Communication between doctors and other hospital staff?
+- A doctor have the possibility to give orders (Aufträge) to the other hospital staff (doctors, nurses, administration) via the KIS.
+- Diffrent person groups (doctors, nurses, administration) use different versions of the KIS (specifically tailored for their purposes).

-#### Specific questions to psychiatry:
+#### Some specific questions about psychiatry:
 Differentiation of psychiatrist and psychologist?
 - both are psychotherapists
+- A psychiatrist is a doctor and can prescribe drugs.
+- In generall, a psychologist can't prescribe drugs, because he has no medical education.

 How are consultations in the psychiatry organized?
+- In general a psychotherapist has a fixed room and the consultations are carried out in this room.

 ### 3. Synthesize
 (presentation: Arthur)